DOI-ONRR/doi-extractives-data/_how-it-works/tribal-ownership-and-governance.md

 Today, there are two major types of Native American land:

-* {{ "Trust land" | term_end }}, in which the federal government holds legal title, but the beneficial interest remains with individual or tribe.
+* {{ "Trust land" | term_end }}, in which the federal government holds legal title, but the beneficial interest remains with the individual or tribe.
 Trust lands held on behalf of individuals are known as allotments.
 * Fee land purchased by tribes, in which the tribe acquires legal title under specific statutory authority.

 In general, most Native American lands are {{ "trust land" | term_end }}.
 Approximately [56 million acres of land](https://www.blm.gov/about/data/public-land-statistics) are held in trust by the United States for various Native American tribes and individuals.